cogent3/cogent3/doc/cookbook/useful_utilities.rst

 One-line if/else statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Convenience function for performing one-line if/else statements.
-This is similar to the C-style tertiary operator:
+This is similar to the C-style ternary operator:

 .. doctest::